kachi-cmd/Project-Management-Portfolio/README.md

 ## Professional Summary

 I am a motivated project management (PM) professional, passionate about bringing ideas to life.
 I am proficient in project management, cross-team communication, and customer service.
 I enjoy finding creative solutions in Customer Service (CRM), Finance, Real Estate, and Web-Development initiatives.
 I like to see myself as a solution-driven individual with experience in solving complex problems, with  proficies in managing supplier relationships, administrative contacts, and learning new technologies.
-Also, I am efficient at coaching and mentoring Agile teams.
+Also, I am efficient in coaching and mentoring Agile teams.

 ## Projects